wlswotmd/gef/README.md

         * Attach with `gdb-multiarch -ex 'target remote <ipaddr>:1234'`.
 * Supported architectures
     * x64 only.
+* Note
     * It runs faster than KGDB mode and Ctrl+C interrupt works, but it is still slow.
+    * Access to physical memory and control registers is possible thanks to the `monitor` command.

 ## Added / improved features